 Patong is Phuket’s most popular and famous beach holiday destination with its long white sandy beach lined with restaurants, cafes, and bars.
-Patong has a well-earned reputation as a party town with a notorious raunchy nightlife.
-Here you will find hundreds of beer bars, go-go bars, strip- and dance clubs, massage places, discotheques, night clubs, and cabaret shows.
+Patong has a well-earned reputation as a party town with notorious nightlife.
+Here you will find hundreds of beer bars, go-go bars, strip- and dance clubs, massage places, discotheques, nightclubs, and cabaret shows.

 It seems that almost anything can be bought for the right price in Patong.
-And awhile it is not my thing, Patong has a certain honesty about it.
+And while it is not for everyone, Patong has a certain honesty about it.
 It does not try to hide its sleazy side.
-It is all out there in the open, and you can either join in, and party from dusk till dawn or avoid this side of Patong Beach altogether.
+It is all out there in the open, and you can either join in and party from dusk till dawn or avoid this side of Patong Beach altogether.

-Patong is where the tourism boom in Phuket started, and the beach itself must have been stunning back in the day.
-Today, its popularity is also its biggest problem.
+Patong is where the tourism boom in Phuket started, and it is easy to see why.
+The beautiful long white sandy beach is still quite stunning.
+However, its popularity is also its biggest problem.
 Packed with charter tourists, jetskis, and big parasailing balloons, it has lost much of the charm that once attracted visitors.